 Sometimes all it takes is one trip to the thrift store for someone to realize what they’ve been missing out on all their life.
-Try convincing a friend who’s never been to tag along with you as you make your way to the local secondhand shop.
-Chances are, they’ll start shopping there too, and so the positive cycle grows.
+Try convincing a friend who’s never experienced secondhand wardrobe shopping, to tag along with you on a trip.
+Chances are, your friend will "convert" into a secondhand shop believer and start shopping there too!

 Try a new style

-Shopping for a secondhand wardrobe means you can peruse through styles that traverse decades and trends.
-If you’re looking to break from your typical fashion mold, head out and see what eclectic wear you can find.
-If it floats, keep it around.
-If you don’t like it, just donate it again.
-Someone out there is bound to take it eventually.
+Shopping for a secondhand wardrobe means you can peruse through styles that cross decades and trends.
+If you’re looking to break out of a fashion rut, hit the secondhand stores to find your "inner bohemian."
+If you find a piece of clothing you like, keep it.
+If, after a while you get tired of the piece, donate it again.
+Someone out there is bound to take it.

 Clear out your closet

-Secondhand stores run on donated clothing, so one of the most important things you can do to keep this cycle moving is perform a closet cleanse.
-Spend the day emptying your drawers and hangers and finding those gift sweaters, event T-shirts, and fashion faux pas you never wear, and haul them to the local thrift store.
-You’ll feel lighter and cleaner, and what was once your trash could be another person’s fashion treasure
+Secondhand stores run on donated clothing and one of the best ways to keep this cycle moving is to clear out your closet.
+Spend the day emptying drawers and hangers.
+Sort through those gift sweaters, event T-shirts, and fashion faux pas you never wear.
+What you don't want, haul over to the local thrift store.
+You’ll feel lighter and cleaner, and what was once your trash could be another person’s fashion treasure.